agmip/specifications/Adjustments.rst

 --------

-Some models *may* support modifications which allow variables to be mutated over time with model control.
-This is beneficial for doing long-term runs or rotations.
+Some models *may* support modifications which allow variables to be modified over time with model control.
+This is beneficial when simulating FACE experiments, shading studies or other research which temporarily modify environmental inputs.
 To provide the models with this information from the AgMIP tools, the **Adjustments** block is to be added to the root level of the ACE JSON Structure.